 3. To cut costs, include retouching into your pricing model

 This varies a lot.
 In such an instance, you might include retouching costs as a line item in the production estimate you provide the customer.
-You will have to charge for any editing work you perform and the retouching.
+You will be charged for any editing and retouching you perform.

 4. Make your personality known to avoid disappointment

-5. To save time, consider outsourcing clipping path and compositing
+5. To save time, consider outsourcing the clipping path and compositing

 6. Outsource frequency separation portraiture

 You may work in consumer photography and shoot in genres where the appearance of the skin is particularly essential.
 Portraiture, glamour, and boudoir are examples of these.

 Then, it would help if you considered hiring a virtual photo editor to smooth the skin.
 Frequency separation is a robust Photoshop method that enables non-destructive skin editing.

 It gives an image a professional, high-level appearance that cannot be matched when done correctly.
 It is, however, a difficult skill to perfect.
 Poor frequency separation attempts can ruin an image.